DEmanderbag/DEmanderbag/README.md

 Hey 👋

-My name is Dusan Milosevic and I am a front-end Developer from Serbia, living in Belgrade.
+My name is Dusan Milosevic and I am a front-end Developer from Serbia, living in Novi Sad.

 👨‍💻 I'm currently creating projects from [Frontend Mentor](https://www.frontendmentor.io/profile/DEmanderbag)

 💬 I’m up for a discussion on whatever project you have in mind.

-📚 I’m currently learning React
+📚 I’m currently learning Angular

 ⏱ Hobbies include, Tennis, Hiking and Riding bike